roehampton/module-content/software-development-3/week-12/lab/Sprint3-minimal.md

 Hover over 'AddItems_Click, right click and choose 'go to definition'.
 This will take you to the MainWindow.xaml.cs file

 In lab 9, we added items to the text box from the GUI, but this time, we will use our existing code.
-YOu can use similar code here as you used in your Main method.
-This version uses a singleton to keep all the animals available.
+YOu can use similar code here as you used in your Main method.  _This is the simplist possible solution.
+If you have implemented the singleton design pattern you can use it here instead._

 ```c#
    private void AddItems_Click(object sender, RoutedEventArgs e)